-Repos are often negotiated in the OTC market (directly or via a voice-broker) and subsequently submitted to a CCP for clearing.90 OTC repos that are to be cleared post trade can be agreed on the basis that, if the transaction is not accepted by the CCP, it will be continued as a bilateral contract.
+Repos are often negotiated in the OTC market (directly or via a voice-broker) and subsequently submitted to a CCP for clearing.89 OTC repos that are to be cleared post trade can be agreed on the basis that, if the transaction is not accepted by the CCP, it will be continued as a bilateral contract.
 Alternatively, the transaction can be agreed on the basis that a contract will only ever be created if the transaction is registered by the CCP and there will therefore only ever be contracts between each party and the CCP, and never directly between the parties.
-In the first case, post-trade clearing means that there will be a bilateral contract to be novated.
+In the first case, post-trade clearing means that there will be a bilateral contract which is subsequently novated by the CCP.
+In the second case, there is never a bilateral contract to be novated.

 Under SFTR, if a repo is negotiated in the OTC market, as defined under SFTR, and subsequently submitted to a CCP for clearing, the parties must report a "prior repo" between themselves, which is then reported as being terminated and replaced by two cleared repos, one between each party and the CCP.
 However, if the transaction is contingent upon registration by the CCP, the prior repo is a fiction in that it is a report of a contract that never existed.
 ESMA nevertheless requires the prior repo to be reported.
-But given that there is never a contract actually in place between the parties, it would be incorrect to fill in Table 2, field 9, Master Agreement Type, with the agreement normally used by the parties, as any such master agreement between the parties would never have applied.
-In addition, some parties who transact OTC repos to be cleared post trade do not have bilateral master agreements in place with each other and trade only on the basis of their agreements with the CCP.
-As Master Agreement Type is a matching field, it is important that parties adopt a common approach.
-It is recommended that, where OTC repos should include:
+But given that there is never a contract actually in place between the parties, it would be incorrect to fill in Table 2, field 9, Master

-90 Note that SFTR adopts a narrower definition of OTC transactions than that traditionally applied in the market.
+89 Note that SFTR adopts a narrower definition of OTC transactions than that traditionally applied in the market.
 The traditional definition of OTC includes both direct and voice-brokered transactions.
 Under SFTR, as implemented in the RTS and ITS, voicebrokers operating as MTFs or OTFs are classed as Trading Venues.
 See recommendation 4.4.